mariocesar/mariocesar/README.md

 # 👋🏼 Hello,<br>I’m Mario−César Señoranis

 I'm a software developer trying to write more, create exciting software, share what I know, and for the most, just be the best Dad I can be.
-I Work at ⚡️ [zapier.com](https://zapier.com/) as an Integration Software Engineer.
+I Work at [tugerente.com](https://tugerente.com/) as CTO.
 I also work at [humanzilla.com](https://humanzilla.com), a small two-person software agency with my Wife.

 I was born, live, and work in Santa Cruz de la Sierra, Bolivia.